 Figure 4-2 Working principle of an EPE double-ended telescope.
 The polyimide layer stops ions but lets electrons pass, whereas on the other side electrons are deflected by magnets and ions pass unaffected.
 The thin detector on the right side enables the separation of different ion species via the d E/dx vs. E-method (in the MeV/nuc energy range; for the separation at lower energies see text).

 The permanent magnets of one sensor head (double-ended telescope pair) form a quadrupole, significantly reducing the far field.
 The far field is reduced even further by the other sensor head on the same unit, since its quadrupole forms an angle of 70° with respect to the first sensor head.
 One MEPS unit integrates the sensors and electronics in a single package.
 Right below the sensors in the electronic box are the preamp boards, followed by an analogue board and the back-end electronics (digital and LVPS-board[s]).
-An additional partial redundancy is accomplished through the policy of two independent units, ensuring that data (albeit degraded) will be available in case one MEPS unit fails.
 Pre-flight ground energy calibration (1 % level) of all detector elements, on-axis active area calibration, selected off-axis directions active area calibration and dead-time calibration will be performed.
 Calibration quality will be monitored in-flight using measured data and cross-calibration with suprathermal electron/ion instruments.

 Functional Description